onelittlehope/bash-prompt/README.md

 # bash-prompt
 A neat looking bash prompt which dynamically trims the PWD and warns if you have background jobs.

-It is pure bash except for the need to use one external binary called "whoami".
-Unfortunately this is needed since I've found no other way to reliably figure out which user is logged in.
+It is pure bash and doesn't call any external dependencies.

 # Screenshot
 This is what it looks like: